IsNull/CarreraRaceControl/README.md

     node server.js

 This will start the nodejs-server.
 Wait for the "Initialized" output in the console.
 After that you're good to go.
+You may now connect with your device with #serverip:8080, where #serverip is the ip you changed previously.

 Project Idea
 ![IMG_0103.JPG](https://bitbucket.org/repo/5Axey7/images/4171111834-IMG_0103.JPG)